Hōjō clan

+History

 Bloodline

 The Hōjō are alleged to have been an offshoot of the Taira of the Kanmu branch, originating in Izu Province.
+On the other hand, modern theories question whether the Hōjō clan was really descended from the Taira clan.

-They gained power by supporting the defeat of the Taira by intermarrying with and supporting Minamoto no Yoritomo in the Battle of Dan-no-ura.
-The Hōjō usurped power when Yoritomo died eighteen years later.
+They gained power by supporting the defeat of the Taira by supporting the warlord Minamoto no Yoritomo in the Genpei War through both military assistance and by marriage to his blood relatives.
+Yet, when Yoritomo died eighteen years later, the Hōjō usurped power from his family.

 Rise to power

 Hōjō Tokimasa helped Minamoto no Yoritomo, a son-in-law, defeat the forces of the Taira to become Japan's first shōgun.
 Hōjō Masako, Tokimasa's daughter, was married to Yoritomo.
-After the death of Yoritomo, Tokimasa became shikken (regent) to the child shōgun, thus effectively transferring control of the shogunate to his clan permanently.
-The Minamoto and the Imperial Princes became puppets and hostages of the Hōjō.
+After the death of Yoritomo, Tokimasa appointed himself as shikken (regent) to the former shōguns young son, thus effectively transferring control of the shogunate to his clan permanently.
+Consequently, the shōguns became puppets and hostages of the Hōjō.

 Early events

-The Imperial court at Kyoto resented the decline in its authority during the Kamakura shogunate, and in 1221 the Jōkyū War broke out between retired Emperor Go-Toba and the second regent Hōjō Yoshitoki.
-The Hōjō forces easily won the war, and the imperial court was brought under the direct control of the shogunate.
-The shōgun's constables gained greater civil powers, and the court was obliged to seek the shōgun's approval for all of its actions.
-Although deprived of political power, the court retained extensive estates in Kyoto.
+The Imperial court at Kyoto resented the decline in its authority during the Kamakura shogunate, while the clan, in turn, came to despise the weak Emperor Go-Toba.
+In 1221, the Jōkyū War broke out between forces loyal to the recently retired Go-Toba and the second regent Hōjō Yoshitoki.
+The Hōjō forces easily won the war; the imperial court was brought under the direct control of the shogunate, while the emperor was exiled "to a remote island off western Japan."
+The shōgun's constables were granted extensive civil powers, and the court was obliged to seek the shōgun's approval for all of its actions.
+Although deprived of political power, the court was permitted to maintain its estates in Kyoto since it conveyed needed legitimacy on the otherwise unlawful rule of the shogunate.

 Several significant administrative achievements were made during the Hōjō regency.
-In 1225 the third regent Hōjō Yasutoki established the Council of State, providing opportunities for other military lords to exercise judicial and legislative authority at Kamakura.
+In 1225 the third regent, Hōjō Yasutoki, established the Hyōjōsho (Council of State), which ended the threat of civil war by enabling potential rivals of the Hōjō to share in the shogunate's decision-making and political power.
 The Hōjō regent presided over the council, which was a successful form of collective leadership.
-The adoption of Japan's first military code of law—the Goseibai Shikimoku—in 1232 reflected the profound transition from court to militarized society.
+The adoption of Japan's first military code of law — the Goseibai Shikimoku — in 1232 reflected the profound transition from an era of direct Imperial rule to the rule of the shōgun.
 While legal practices in Kyoto were still based on 500-year-old Confucian principles, the new code was a highly legalistic document that stressed the duties of stewards and constables, provided means for settling land disputes, and established rules governing inheritances.
 It was clear and concise, stipulated punishments for violators of its conditions, and remained in effect for the next 635 years.

-As might be expected, the literature of the time reflected the unsettled nature of the period.
-The Hōjōki describes the turmoil of the period in terms of the Buddhist concepts of impermanence and the vanity of human projects.
-The Heike monogatari narrated the rise and fall of the Taira, replete with tales of wars and samurai deeds.
-A second literary mainstream was the continuation of anthologies of poetry in the Shin Kokin Wakashū, of which twenty volumes were produced between 1201 and 1205.